Our History and Bronx Community

 - The ongoing need to surround individuals with the services and supports they need

 - A rigorous business approach that stresses partnerships and makes the very most of both public and private resources

 The Bronx is the poorest urban county in the nation.

 As a non-profit partner to the Bronx community, VIP provides a full continuum of social service care to the most vulnerable and underserved.
 VIP serves approximately 25,000 clients & patients per year through residential care, outpatient counseling, shelter care, medical services, medically supervised intervention programs, housing, and employment services.
 Our organization continues to expand, and has been awarded as a Federally Qualified Health Center.

 VIP addresses the consequences of extreme poverty.

-VIP’s humble beginnings with 8 staff providing housing and job training in the church basement has grown to become a full service agency with almost 300 employees and a full array of critical services.
-We are proud to celebrate 41 years of changing lives and transforming our community.
+VIP’s humble beginnings with 8 staff providing housing and job training in the church basement has grown to become a full service agency with more than 300 employees and a full array of critical services.
+We are proud to celebrate 45 years of changing lives and transforming our community.